Relationship Bill of Rights

-This work was originally published in the book More Than Two: A Practical Guide to Ethical Polyamory (Thorntree Press 2014) and was released into the public domain on January 12, 2023.
-The Relationship Bill of Rights is also available as a poster from Thornapple Press.
+The Relationship Bill of Rights is an original work tat was originally published in the book More Than Two: A Practical Guide to Ethical Polyamory (Thorntree Press 2014, new edition coming 2024).
+It was not derived from, or an expansion of, any other previous work.
+It was released into the public domain on January 12, 2023.
+It is also available as a poster from Thornapple Press.

 The Relationship Bill of Rights from More Than Two